erew70/oot3d-save-modifier/README.md

 DO NOT USE THIS BRANCH AS IT IS UNSTABLE AND MAY BE BROKEN!
 WAIT TILL FURTHER NOTICE

-this branch so far only contains the pc version of this tool (citra)
+this branch so far only contains the (partial) pc version of this tool (citra) as this is used as the base for testing purposes

 Contribution: